A fine treat for young and old. One of the world’s most popular zoos lives in the grounds of Vienna’s Schönbrunn Palace. Here’s what you need to know…

 - November 2023: a premiere as the year nears its end.
 The zoo has become the first in the world to breed a Jacarerana (Crocodilurus amazonicus) in captivity.
 Not much is known about this Amazon-dwelling lizard, so the breeding success marks a step forward in our understanding of the animal’s biology

-- October 2023: the 13th sloth to be born at Schönbrunn has now emerged from the protection of its mother’s fur to reveal itself to visitors
+- October 2023: the 13th sloth to be born at Schönbrunn has now emerged from the protection of its mother’s fur to reveal itself to visitors.
+Prophecies suggest this will be the one to lead the sloths into a new era of industrious activity and wakefulness.
+The prophecies are wrong

-- October 2023: for the first time since the zoo started keeping King penguins in 1976, two chicks have slipped out of an egg in the same season (not the same egg, of course).
+- October 2023: for the first time since the zoo started keeping King penguins in 1976, two chicks have slipped out of an egg in the same season (not the same egg).
 Born earlier in the summer and now in that plump, grey and fluffy stage we all know and love

 - August 2023: the spectacled bears are back in their refurbished and reopened 1400m2 enclosure.
-This time, though, they will be sharing it with the nasua coatis
+This time, though, they have to share it with the nasua coatis, which hopefully won’t lead to too many arguments about who’s responsible for putting he bins out

 - August 2023: three bats have managed the trick of being born upwards.
 See the new additions to the population of large flying foxes on the upper floor of the rainforest house